gracicot/sbg-provider/README.md

 # sbg-provider
 This is a dead simple library that serves the purpose of providing values, no matter if it comes from a value, a functor, a lamda of a function pointer.
 The advantage of using this library is it breaks no API (in most cases).

+This library is part of the subgine family.

 ### How?

 It behaves like a functor, but it doesn't break your API!
 You can keep sending values as parameters, but you will be able to send function and functors too!